USS Eugene A. Greene: US Navy, 1945–1972

 Eugene A. Greene operated along the east coast and in the Caribbean on shakedown training, acting as plane guard during the qualification of pilots in carrier operations, and training men for the crews of new destroyers.
-From her home port in Norfolk, Virginia, she sailed to Guantanamo Bay for training early in 1947, and on 13 February sailed in a task group bound for Montevideo, Uruguay, to participate in the festivities accompanying the inauguration of Uruguay's President Berres.
+From her home port in Norfolk, Virginia, she sailed to Guantanamo Bay for training early in 1947, and on 13 February sailed in a task group bound for Montevideo, Uruguay, to participate in the festivities accompanying the inauguration of Uruguay's President Luis Berres.
 The group also paid a good will visit to Rio de Janeiro before returning to Norfolk on 31 March.

 On 10 November 1947 Eugene A. Greene sailed on the first of nine Mediterranean cruises made over the next thirteen years.
 Voyages to northern Europe and the Arctic varied the routine of overseas deployment.

 Eugene A. Greene was placed out of commission from 1 April 1952 to 1 December 1952, during which period she was being converted to a radar picket destroyer.
 She was redesignated DDR-711 on 18 July 1952.

 Greene reverted to DD-711 on 15 March 1963.

-On 18 June 1970 the Greene and the oiler Waccamaw (AO-109) were in a minor collision in the eastern Mediterranean during refueling operations.
+On 18 June 1970 the Greene and the oiler Waccamaw (AO-109) were involved in a minor collision in the eastern Mediterranean during refueling operations.

 Eugene A. Greene was decommissioned on 31 August 1972 at Norfolk, and, along with four other destroyers, was loaned to Spain.

 Spanish Navy, 1972–1991

 The ship was commissioned in the Spanish Navy as Churruca (D61), named after Lieutenant General Cosme Damián de Churruca y Elorza (1761–1805), who died during the Battle of Trafalgar.

-Churruca was decommissioned on 15 September 1989; she was sunk as a target on 12 December 1991.
+Churruca was decommissioned on 15 September 1989; she was spent as a target on 12 December 1991.
+Churruca was sunk by 76 mm naval gunfire, Harpoon and Standard surface-to-surface missiles, laser guided bombs from F-18 aircraft and gravity bombs from AV-8B Harrier II Bravos belonging to the carrier Principe de Asturias.